-An unannounced inspection took place on 17 December 2024, from 10.15am to 2.15pm.
-This was completed by a pharmacist inspector and focused on medicines management within the home.
+An unannounced inspection took place on 7 January 2025, from 10.15am to 2.15pm.
+The inspection was completed by a pharmacist inspector and focused on medicines management within the home.

 The inspection was undertaken to evidence how medicines are managed in relation to the regulations and standards and to determine if the home is delivering safe, effective and compassionate care and is well led in relation to medicines management.
-The inspection also reviewed the areas for improvement identified at the last medicines management inspection.
+The areas for improvement identified at the last care inspection were carried forward for review at the next inspection.

-Mostly satisfactory arrangements were in place for the safe management of medicines.
+Review of medicines management found that satisfactory arrangements were in place for the safe management of medicines.
 Medicines were stored securely.
 Medicine records and medicine related care plans were well maintained.
 There were effective auditing processes in place to ensure that staff were trained and competent to manage medicines and patients were administered their medicines as prescribed.
-However, one area for improvement in relation to cold storage of medicines, was stated for a second time.
+No new areas for improvement were identified.